BetulAktoprak/PortfolioWebsite.HTML.CSS/README.md

 ## Portfolio Website

-This project is my personal portfolio website, created using HTML and CSS.
-The site showcases my design skills, projects, and information about me, presented across multiple pages.
+This project is a personal portfolio website I created using HTML and CSS.
+The site is designed as a single-page layout that includes sections for about me, skills, projects, and contact information.

 Bu proje, HTML ve CSS kullanarak oluşturduğum kişisel portföy web sitesidir.
-Bu site, tasarım yeteneklerimi, projelerimi ve hakkımda bilgileri içeren bir dizi sayfadan oluşmaktadır.
+Bu site, tek sayfa içerisinde hakkımda, yetenekler, projeler ve iletişim bilgilerinin olduğu bir düzen içerisindedir.

 ### Technologies Used
  - HTML5: Used for the structural framework and content organization.